daviddzhang/soar-reasoning-models/README.md

 ### Defining a Compatible Soar Agent

 The agent's rules must have a specific structure in order for the output handlers to properly recognize parameters and information.
 The following section will be split into the three possible operations, with further specifications for each type of model if necessary.
 For further clarification, demo agents for each model and each operation are in the source resources package.

+*Note: Boolean features are assigned values through floats/doubles, where 1.0 is true and 0.0 is false*

 #### Rules for: Model Creation